Venditan/rapport-client/README.md

 It is possible to provide order details (lines, delivery address, notes) as well.

-This would normally only be provided once, with the `order_placed` event.
+This would normally only be provided once, using the `order_detail` event.

 ```php
 // Set-up the transaction